mihneadb/cljs-webapp/README.md

     cd myapp
     lein cljsbuild auto dev

-Now open `resources/public/index.html` in a browser either directly or by running a web server in `resources/public`.
+Now fire up a Web server in `resources/public`.

 ## License

-Copyright © 2013 mihneadb
+Copyright © 2013 Mihnea Dobrescu-Balaur

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.